MANICALAND CENTRE

 Household Census

-In round 1 of the survey , household listings provided by the Zimbabwe Central Statistics Office were used.
-In subsequent rounds, these listings were updated based on information provided by village guides.
-In most cases, the guides were village community health workers.
-As stated above, 4 of the 12 sites that participated in the study were excluded from the study.
-Further to this, restrictions were also placed on household eligibility with round 5 and 6.
-In rounds 7 and 8, all households within the study sites were eligible for participation in the household questionnaire.
+Round 1 of the survey, household listings were obtained from the Zimbabwe Central Statistics Office.
+For subsequent rounds, these listings were updated with information provided by village guides, who were primarily community health workers.
+As mentioned earlier, four out of the twelve sites that participated in the study were excluded.
+Additionally, restrictions were imposed on household eligibility for rounds 5 and 6.
+In rounds 7 to 10, all households within the study sites were eligible to participate in the household questionnaire.

 General Population Cohort